fcladera/Qriro/README.md

 BluetoothAddress should have the following pattern (AB:CD:EF:01:23:45) port indicates the TCP port where the virtual reality application will ask for data.

 3. Select "Start Drawing" to send data to the Server.

 ### Using TCP (on WiFi)
-1. Start dataProcessor.bin with the following parameters ./dataProcessor.bin TCP portDevice portApplication
+1. Start dataProcessor.bin with the following parameters

+./dataProcessor.bin TCP portDevice portApplication

 2. Start the android application.
 Modify TCP parameters to suit your connection configuration (Server IP and portDevice)

 3. Select "Start Drawing" to send data to the Server.

-## TODO (in the whole project)
+## TODO
-- The angular position is obtained integrating the Gyro values.
+- The angular position is obtained integrating Gyro values.
 This method suffers from drifting over time.
-Better solutions can also use the accelerometer.
+Better solutions can use the accelerometer too.
+- Organize the code.
 - Some nice videos are needed as POC.
 - Applications (Android and Server) have to be tested.

-If you need help or want to contribute, don't hesitate to notify
+If you need help or want to contribute, don't hesitate fill a bug report.
+You can also write to fclad at mecatronicauncu.org